peterjobes/jekyll-now/_posts/2019-04-30-Its-the-hope-that-I-cant-stand.md

 By 2017 I’d started running a lot more and I’d trained specifically for my goal of 3:30.
 My training runs had seemed perfect to me and without even a trace of doubt I told my friend Alex that I’d be on Birdcage Walk by 1:25pm.
 By the time I eventually passed her, teary eyed, a little after 2pm, I’d broken completely.

+>A random stranger clapped a hand on my back and, with more belief in me than I had in myself, told me I could run that last 400 yards with him.

 As my legs grew leaden and my time slipped away I remember the feeling of helplessness.
 First I realised I would miss my 3:30, then that I’d miss 3:45 and finally I watched the 4:00 pacers pass me.
 I finished because at some point Run Dem Crew had a cheer zone that gave me a boost, at 22 miles my colleagues had yelled encouragement at me like it was going out of fashion, and because I knew friends were at the finish to see me.

 Then finally there was last year.
 After training in the blizzards of the beast from the east, marathon week brought a heat wave.
 I’d been advised to prepare by sitting in the sauna until I couldn’t take the heat, getting out and pouring cold water over myself, and then going back for more.
+Grim.

+>I’d been advised to prepare by sitting in the sauna until I couldn’t take the heat, getting out and pouring cold water over myself, and then going back for more.
 Grim.

 The day brought with it 25 degree heat so, needless to say, I set out to try and obliterate my PB by 15 minutes.
 But this time was different because crossing Tower Bridge I decided to accept the inevitable and control my own slow down.
 For the only time ever in a race, I popped in some earphones and set off down the highway to the sound of Thunder by Imagine Dragons.